 But that’s only part of the story.
-The network itself stores programmable money, which is something we haven’t had before.
+The network itself stores programmable money.
+This is something we definitely haven’t had before.
 Much in the same way as we never could have envisioned Uber when GPS was added to smartphones, I expect we’ll be surprised at the innovations that Bitcoin will enable.

 And it’s not just Bitcoin and related technologies like blockchains.
-The shift we’re experiencing is around removing friction where it’s not necessary, transforming processes that are so rigid they couldn’t be touched until the internet reached a certain level of ubiquity.
-It just happens that many of these rigid processes touch money, making Bitcoin the perfect catalyst.
+The shift we’re experiencing is around removing friction where it’s not necessary.
+It's about transforming processes.
+Processes that are so rigid they were untouchable until the internet reached a certain level of ubiquity.
+It just happens that many of these rigid processes touch money.
+As a result, this makes Bitcoin the perfect catalyst.

 At SoftLedger, we’re building for this generational shift.
 Our cloud-native platform and APIs are designed to help your business manage your distributed operations and assets.
-This includes interoperability with other applications and technologies — to handle whatever comes next.
+This includes interoperability with other applications and technologies.
+That way we can handle whatever comes next.

 A CPA with more than 10 years of varied public and private accounting experience, Ben has led many complex financial projects to successful outcomes.

 Ben holds a B.S. in Accounting from the University of Maryland.